 Our distance education program is a synchronous transmission of classes and does not delay the time between the receipt of student assignments and/or exams and the school's response time.
 Our professors may give take-home assignments with varying return dates; the same is true for take-home exams.
-The school's policy is to allow professors 21 days from the exam to return the graded exams/assignments.
+The school's policy is to encourage its professors to return to students classroom assignments with feedback no later than 10 days after they have been submitted to their professors for review.
+Professors are allowed 21 days from the date of their exams within which to grade and return them to the administrative offices.